 - Complete TEACH Grant counseling online and subsequent counseling each year you receive an award

-- Sign an Agreement to Serve (ATS) each year you receive an award.
+- Sign an Agreement to Serve or Repay (Agreement) each year you receive an award.

-You must sign a TEACH Grant Agreement to Serve (ATS) each year you receive a TEACH Grant.
+You must sign a TEACH Grant Agreement to Serve or Repay (Agreement) each year you receive a TEACH Grant.

 Once the grant converts to a loan, it cannot be converted back to a grant.